 David James Robinson, Director

 David is an attorney practicing in estate planning, business transactions and tax planning strategy.
 He opened his practice in 2014 with the intention to lower the barriers to access an attorney and promote environmental responsibility.
 To that end, his law firm is paper-free, cloud-based, and mobile.
 He visits clients in their home or workplace, spends the time it takes to help clients understand the law, and delivers a user-friendly work product.
 When he isn’t practicing law for money he donates his attorney services to nonprofits.
 He is a multi-sport athlete and a full-time bicyclist.

-Tom Mattox, Community Development & Education
+Tom Mattox, Communications & Education Coordinator

 Tom Mattox is an artist who loves Portland's vibrant sense of community.
 He has extensive experience in community journalism, community education, and the co-operative movement.
 As a volunteer he is working to develop the capacity of Revive through fundraising and making connections.